drzohaibh/DBM-Transient/Bonn/readme.txt

 2. Code:

-      Data_preprocessing.py: 	Bonn dataset is processed by Discrete Wavelet Transform and calculated the input feature, which are saved in Bonn.mat.
+      Data_preprocessing.py: 	Bonn dataset is processed by Discrete Wavelet Transform and calculated the input feature, which are saved in Bonn.mat in Bonn_data folder.

                 DBM_train.m: 	Using the DBM model to train Bonn data, we can get 2 to 10-dimensional outputs, respectively.
                              	Please change value c for different cases.